 GUNNER'S MATE 3rd CLASS, U.S. NAVY

-The event?
 Sometime near the very last day of June or so 1944, I was put on a passenger train somewhere in Pennsylvania headed toward Chicago, traveling with who I do not know.
 If it was or was not the couple who took me to India has never been confirmed.
 In Chicago I boarded the Number 19 Santa Fe Chief westbound to Los Angeles.
-Toward midnight of July 3, 1944, not long after leaving Winslow, Arizona, on a high speed downhill run and behind schedule, the Chief's locomotive, a powerful Baldwin built 4-8-4 Northern with 80 inch drive wheels and clocking out at over 90 miles per hour, hit a marked 55 mph speed limit curve, with the locomotive derailing and sliding in the dirt on it's side off the tracks for well over 500 feet before coming to a stop.
+Toward midnight of July 3, 1944, between Flagstaff, Arizona and Williams, on a high speed downhill run and behind schedule, the Chief's locomotive, a powerful Baldwin built 4-8-4 Northern with 80 inch drive wheels and clocking out at over 90 miles per hour carrying the Santa Fe road number #3774, hit a marked 55 mph speed limit curve, with the locomotive derailing and sliding in the dirt on it's side off the tracks for well over 500 feet before coming to a stop.
 The rest of the 14 car train ended up in various stages of derailment and wreckage on and off the track, some cars remaining upright with two actually staying on the tracks undamaged.
 The fireman and three passengers were killed.
 113 passengers along with 13 train employees injured, among them the severely injured engineer.

 WRECK OF THE NUMBER 19 SANTA FE CHIEF JULY 3, 1944.